Suhanigupta1/Price--Card-Frontend-mentor-Challenge/README.md

-# Price--Card-Frontend-mentor-Challenge
+# Price-Card-Frontend-Mentor-Challenge
-I have create a pricing card Using basic html and CSS in this project
+Created a pricing card using HTML and CSS.